Complete spectrum of the Robin eigenvalue problem on the ball: Introduction

 When $\beta=1$, problem (\ref{Robin eigenvalue problem}) degenerates into the following fixed membrane problem

-Let $\lambda_n$ (counting the multiplicity) with $n\in \mathbb{N}$ be the $n$th eigenvalue of (\ref{eigenvalue problem30}).
-The spectral theory of fixed membrane problems on the ball or interval has long been systematically established by mathematicians (see, for example, \cite{Courant} for $N\leq3$ and \cite{Chavel} for $N\geq4$).
-For $N=2$, Payne, P\'{o}lya and Weinberger \cite{PPW} proved that
+Let $\lambda_n$ (with multiplicity) denote the $n$th eigenvalue of problem (\ref{eigenvalue problem30}) for $n \in \mathbb{N}$.
+The spectral theory for the fixed membrane problem on balls or intervals is well-established; see, for instance, \cite{Courant} for dimensions $N \leq 3$, and \cite{Chavel} for $N \geq 4$.
+For $N=2$, Payne, P\'{o}lya and Weinberger (PPW) \cite{PPW} established the inequality